 Disney's The Mandalorian Season 1 Review

-The flagship vehicle for Disney+, The Mandalorian is much more enjoyably Rogue One in tone than anything else recently in the Star Wars universe, which bodes well for this punchy sci-fi western show.Whilst fans worry about what the trilogy- (and triple-trilogy-) closing Rise of Skywalker will bring to the table at the end of the year, hoping perhaps for some closure after the complications of The Last Jedi, and more than just fun fan service after Force Awakens, Disney+ launches its new streaming service with a bang (and a whimper, given some of the teething problems), unleashing the post-Episode VI-set (i.e. after the fall of The Empire in Return of the Jedi) sci-fi western TV series, The Mandalorian, under the steady hand of Iron Man director Jon Favreau.
+The flagship vehicle for Disney+, this punchy sci-fi western show is much more enjoyably Rogue One in tone than anything else recently in the Star Wars universe.Whilst fans worry about what the trilogy- (and triple-trilogy-) closing Rise of Skywalker will bring to the table at the end of the year, hoping perhaps for some closure after the complications of The Last Jedi, and more than just fun fan service after Force Awakens, Disney+ launches its new streaming service with a bang (and a whimper, given some of the teething problems), unleashing the post-Episode VI-set (i.e. after the fall of The Empire in Return of the Jedi) sci-fi western TV series, The Mandalorian, under the steady hand of Iron Man director Jon Favreau.

 At around $10 million an episode, production design is superb (and the funky western scoring sublime) bringing forth some wonderful otherworld landscapes, settings and creatures - which are strangely, but pleasantly, more in-line with the arguably more inventive prequel film series than the slightly smaller-scale sequel series.
 The world-building is strong with the Force here, immediately giving you a feeling for the treachery of bounty hunting, even with a code of conduct, with dangerous terrains, tough opponents, vicious indigenous creatures, and even potential conflict from other hunters.
 The Mandalorian is established as a consummate professional, not open to bribes or negotiation on the part of his targets, but at the same time, even in these early episodes, you get a glimpse of more behind the mask, as a brief scattering of flashback images play back a traumatic childhood that saw him likely orphaned during the height of the wars, and trained from a young age for this tough profession.